 What Are the Application Deadlines and Fees?

 In addition to the $75 cost of the Applied Knowledge Assessment, the online application fee is $50.
-The fee for filing a paper application is $100.
+Paper applications are no longer available.

 What Happens After I Apply?

-- For applications that are made by April 1, the Credentialing Advisory Board will review no later than May 15, 2013.
+- For applications that are made by January 3, the Credentialing Advisory Board will review by February 15.

-- Recommended names will be printed in the newsletter for member review no later than May 31, 2013.
+- Recommended names will be printed in the newsletter for member review by February 28.

-- Approval will be granted by the ICMA executive board in early to mid July.
+- Approval will be granted by the ICMA executive board in late March or early April.

-- Notification will be sent via e-mail no later than July 15, 2013.
+- Notification will be sent via e-mail by April 14.

-- Online annual report will be due every year after executive board approval of ICMA Credentialed Manager or Candidate status.
+- Online annual reports will be due every year after executive board approval of ICMA Credentialed Manager or Candidate status to renew your credential.
 Be prepared to provide at least one specific example of something you learned from each activity.
 Visit the Credentialing Resources page for frequently asked questions and a sample annual report.

 - Click here for a full page of credentialing resources, including frequently asked questions about the multi-rater assessment requirement, PowerPoints, and previews.